Table of Contents

 • ½ teaspoon pepper

-• 3-4 cups steamed white rice or minute rice made according to the package instructions
+• 3-4 cups steamed white rice, or instant rice made according to the package instructions

 • slivered almonds, shredded cheese, green onions, pineapple tidbits, chow mein noodles, chopped celery, Homemade Wonton Strips